Primary Navigation Mobile

 How is the quality and layout?

 We’ll start with the good bits.
-Suzuki builds a solid car, inside and out – and the Vitara’s dashboard feels made to last with tight seams, even panel gaps and not a shake or rattle to be found.
+Suzuki builds a solid car, inside and out.
+The Vitara’s dashboard feels made to last with tight seams, even panel gaps and not a shake or rattle to be found.

-However, the material choice in here is undoubtedly hardwearing rather than luxurious and almost every surface is swathed in hard, unforgiving plastic with little of the soft-touch or textured materials you’ll find in some rivals.
-An exception is the rather nice suede-effect seats on top-spec cars.
+However, we thought the material choice is hardwearing rather than luxurious.
+Almost every surface is made from hard, unforgiving plastic with little of the soft-touch or textured materials you’ll find in rivals like the Peugeot 2008 and Renault Captur.
+Is it forgivable in a car with the Suzuki’s low price?
+Perhaps.
+Rather nice suede-effect upholstery on top-spec cars, though.

-Another notable feature is the prevalence of plenty of physical buttons.
-Not only do you get a full climate control panel but there’s a bank of switches by the driver’s knee which feel a little old-school but are quite easy to use.
+Another notable feature is the prevalence of physical buttons dotted across the dashboard.
+Not only do you get a full climate control panel below the infotainment system display, but there’s a bank of switches by the driver’s knee which feel a little old-school but are quite easy to use.

 Infotainment and tech

-Suzuki fits the Vitara with a 7.0-inch infotainment screen best described as ‘dated’.
-Its soft plastic display isn’t particularly high-resolution or responsive and the graphics are blocky and fairly ugly.
+The Vitara has a 7.0-inch infotainment system that’s bought in from an outside supplier and is best described as ‘dated’.
+Its soft plastic touchscreen isn’t particularly responsive or high resolution, and the graphics are blocky and ugly.
 It’s not too difficult to navigate around but it’s not a pleasure to use.
+Even the Dacia Duster’s system looks and feels more up to date.

 Comfort

-Seating in the Suzuki Vitara is comfortable enough, although the seats don’t adjust quite low enough for our liking – and the lever-style adjustment for the backrest is one of the more obvious displays of cost-cutting throughout the interior.
+Seating in the Suzuki Vitara is comfortable enough, although the seats don’t adjust down low enough for our liking.
+And the old-school lever adjustment for the backrest is one of the more obvious displays of cost-cutting we found in the interior.